vishal-keshav/MapReduceCpp/README.md

 Kenneth Myers

-## For the purpose of project evaluation, please follow the step-by-step guidlines
+## For the purpose of project evaluation, please follow the step-by-step guidelines
 ### Requirements
 * Since the the project is implemented in C++, you should have atleast C++17 installed on your system.
 * Since the project uses CMake to build the project (the MapReduce library and three use-case programs), CMake >= 3.15 should be installed on your system.